-2 Refer to Figure 10 to Figure 14.
+2 Refer to Figure 12 to Figure 16.

-FEATURE 2 DESCRIPTION IMPLICATIONS/COMMENT Critically Endangered and Endangered Ecosystems (NBA 2018) None N/A Vulnerable Ecosystems (NBA) None N/A Western Cape Biodiversity Spatial Plan (2017) Critical Biodiversity Area 1 No significant indigenous vegetation present within site, which is a developed urban erf.
-Protected Areas (WC BSP) Keurbooms River Nature Reserve - Seagull Colony N/A Protected Areas (WC BSP) None N/A NPAES (Draft 2018) Overlaps with edge of designated NPAES (Protected Area) Activity is within a developed private Erf.
-NPAES (2010) None N/A Strategic Water Source Areas (SWSA) None N/A Freshwater Ecosystem Priority Areas (FEPA's) Overlaps with edge of Estuarine FEPA Activity unlikely to have any direct impact on estuary.
-Regional Hotspots & Regions of Endemism Cape Floristic Region Hotspot Specific activity and site unlikely to pose any risk to broader biodiversity hotspot.
-Important Bird Areas (IBA's) Overlaps with edge of designated Tsitsikamma- Plettenberg Bay IBA Activity unlikely to have any direct impact on the IBA above baseline levels.
-Key Biodiversity Areas (KBA's) None N/A Marine/Coastal areas Site abuts the Keurbooms River mouth (estuary and marine).
+FEATURE 2 DESCRIPTION IMPLICATIONS/COMMENT

+Key Biodiversity Areas (KBA's) None N/A

+Marine/Coastal areas Site abuts the Keurbooms River mouth (estuary and marine).
 Activity unlikely to have any direct impact on estuary or coastal environment above current baseline levels.

-RAMSAR sites None N/A Within 32 m of Watercourse None N/A Within 100 m of River Site abuts the Keurbooms River estuary.
+RAMSAR sites None N/A

+Within 32 m of Watercourse None N/A

+Within 100 m of River Site abuts the Keurbooms River estuary.
 Activity unlikely to have any direct impact on estuary.

 Estuary Situated on the edge of an Estuary.
 Activity unlikely to have any direct impact on estuary.

-Within 500 m of Wetland None N/A Forest None N/A Surrounding Land Uses Surrounding land primarily used for urban dwelling and recreational activities (beach and estuary).
-Site and surrounding area are transformed and/or with scattered secondary vegetation elements.
+Within 500 m of Wetland None N/A

+Forest None N/A

+Surrounding Land Uses Surrounding land primarily used for urban dwelling and recreational activities (beach and estuary). transformed and/or with

 Critical Habitat for listed endemic/ protected species No specific populations of threatened species were identified within the footprint and the affected footprint is largely disturbed or comprised of secondary vegetation.
 There are several red listed species in the surrounding area and vegetation units that are known to have limited distributions, however none were recorded within the footprint.